ducluu27/School_District_Analysis/README.md

   * When comparing the new math and reading scores with the replaced ninth graders' score to other schools, Thomas High was the second highest in terms of % overall passing at 90.95%.
 Also, Thomas High School placed in the top 5 for % passing math and reading.

+* How does replacing the ninth-grade scores affect the following:

+ * Math and reading scores by grade: The average for both reading and math scores had a decreased.

+ * Scores by school spending: Since there were less ninth-graders, there was a decrease in school spending per student.

+ * Scores by school size: The scores by school size decreased.

+ * Scores by school type: Since Thomas High School is a district, the % passing math, reading and overall passing had a decrease.

+### Summary

+After removing out the ninth graders from Thomas High School had an overall decrease for scores by school size, type, and spending.
+Also, the math and reading scores by grade had a decrease after the removal of ninth graders.